Spastic Hemiplegia Cerebral Palsy

 The standard and most common treatment for spastic hemiplegia is physical therapy, just like with other forms of cerebral palsy.
 This can involve any number of methods all of which place their focus on building strength in the muscles and preventing further muscle stiffness.

-Patients with spastic hemiplegia also receive medication in order to relax their spastic muscles and treat any seizures and other complications that may occur.
+Patients with spastic hemiplegia often seek medication in order to relax their spastic muscles and treat any seizures and other complications that may occur.
 If there are deformities in the limbs, surgery may be helpful, but prevention is the actually the best treatment for this type of problem.
 Parents can accomplish this with braces, constraint therapy and other types of orthopedic devices that help support the child’s movement and prevent the limbs from becoming deformed.

 If you have a child who is suffering from spastic hemiplegia as the result of a brain injury that occurred due to possible medical malpractice, we invite you to call 1-855-833-3707.
 We can help you assess your legal options (if any exist), and there’s no cost for this consultation.